withastro/roadmap/active-rfcs/0000-finalize-head-body.md

 - `<html>`, `<body>`, `<head>`
   - compiler: will be left as-is in the component template.
   - runtime: will be left as-is in final page HTML output.
+  - runtime: will warn if no `head` tag is rendered by an Astro component for an entire page.
-  - runtime: may warn if duplicate `html`, `body`, and `head` tags are included in final page HTML output.
+  - runtime: may warn if duplicate `html`, `body`, and `head` tags are rendered inside of Astro components for an entire page.

 ## Compiler Changes